 Vision DOES NOT include an annual escalator in our association management contract and we highly recommend and advise HOA boards against them.
 Our philosophy is that when we believe the value of the service we provide exceeds the current contract fee, we discuss this with our board during budget season.
 Boards are then free to approve, modify or deny any negotiation.
 Our contract also contains the strongest protection for the community association related to contract termination.
 The HOA board may terminate our contract at any point in time, simply by delivering a 30-day written notice.

 What newsletter support is provided in the standard contract?
 Describe.

-As part of our monthly or quarterly statement process, we provide at no additional cost, a 1-page black and white newsletter that is mailed as part of the owner’s statement.
-Should the board wish to have a more robust newsletter with pictures, in color, on glossy paper, etc. we will make the arrangements and facilitate layout with you.
-We will assist with articles in addition to those from the board, vendors and community.
+As part of our monthly or quarterly statement process, we provide at no additional cost, a 1-page black and white newsletter that is mailed as part of each homeowner’s statement.
+Should the HOA board wish to have a more robust newsletter with pictures, in color, on glossy paper, etc. we will make the arrangements and facilitate layout with you.
+We will assist with providing articles in addition to those from the HOA board, vendors and community members.
 This will then be outsourced to a vendor of your choice with the cost paid by the association.